kwilkins/dnd/5e-unearthed-arcana.md

   * #### Revised Subclasses
   * #### Feats for Races
   * #### Feats for Skills
+    I like the idea of feats being able to give your character a skill proficiency that you are interested in, or weren't able to secure when initial character creation.
+The idea that your skills are more tied to your race, class, and background, feels good to me.
+But by the time I get a character to level 5, I know there are skills that absolutely make sense as to why my character would invest time and effort in learning.
+And feats seem like a great way to allow that to happen since it would mean a decision between the other feat options.
+Maybe skill proficiencies could even be a third option alongside the ASI and feat choices?

-    I’m not allowing any of these.
-Some are interesting enough, but others are really stretching the realm of the skill, or are too powerful agency wise.
-My problem is that if I only allowed the ones I liked, I would be allowing feat expertise in some skills and not others.
-I’ll be sticking with the idea that your skills are more tied to your race/class/background.
+    Now the content in this UA, as a first draft I think these "Skills as Feats" are interesting enough and have potential.
+Some I find really well done, some I think are pretty lame, but some are really stretching the realm of the skill.
+I also don't like how they can grant expertise in skills.
+To me expertise is a special characteristic of the Bard or Rogue class, and I like keeping it there.
+The biggest problem for me is if I only allowed the ones I liked, I would be only allowing paths into some skills and not others.
+So in the spirit of being fair to every skill, I won't be introducing these in my games.
   * #### Starter Spells
   * #### A Trio of Subclasses
   * #### Wizards Revisited